Numb Feet When Running? Here Are 8 Possible Causes + Fixes

 • If you have peripheral neuropathy, consult your physician for professional advice.

-In most cases, treating foot numbness from running is simple and the problem is resolved soon after the cause is addressed with minimal residual consequences.
+In most cases, treating foot numbness from running is simple and the problem is resolved soon after the cause is addressed with minimal residual consequences or adjustments to your training program.

 Numb Feet While Running